2i2c-org/infrastructure/docs/howto/features/gpu.md

 1. Login to the AWS management console of the account the cluster i in.
-2. Make sure you are in same region the cluster is in, by checking the region selector on the top right.
+2. Make sure you are in same region the cluster is in, by checking the region selector on the top right. **This is very important**, as getting a quota increase in the wrong region means we have to do this all over again.
 3. Open the [EC2 Service Quotas](https://us-west-2.console.aws.amazon.com/servicequotas/home/services/ec2/quotas)
    page
 4. Select 'Running On-Demand G and VT Instances' quota - this provisions NVidia T4